 All units are 6 points, unless otherwise specified.

-Refer to course mapscourse maps (http://infotech.monash.edu.au/current/course-information/) for course progression and approved elective information.
+Refer to course mapscourse maps (http://infotech.monash.edu.au/current/course-information/) for guidance on how to plan your unit enrolment for each semester of study and approved elective information.

 Students must complete: